What is 'marketing mojo'?

 Debbi Josendale of the 3C Marketing Group extends this to marketing and describes it as: ‘that positive energy that comes from your ability to show through words and actions, the unique value your service business provides in a way that is authentic and naturally radiate confidence attracting perfect clients.’

 Which is all very well.
-But how do you get it and how do you hang on to it?
+But how do you get it and how can you boost your marketing with it?

 Where to start: your motivation